The Hyt\"onen-Vuorinen L^{p} conjecture for the Hilbert transform, with an extended energy side condition, when (4/3)<p<4 and the measures share no point masses: Introduction

-\begin{remark} We observe that in the proofs of our main theorems, we use only a slightly weaker form of these characteristics, namely where the sequences $\left\{ I_{i}\right\} _{i=1}^{\infty }$, etc., used above are restricted to lie in a fixed dyadic grid $\mathcal{D}$, provided that we require uniform control over all grids $\mathcal{D}$.
-This observation will play a role throughout Section 7 on controlling refined quadratic functional energy. \end{remark}
+\begin{remark} We observe that in the proofs of our main theorems, we use only a slightly weaker form of these characteristics, namely where the sequences $\left\{ I_{i}\right\} _{i=1}^{\infty }$, etc., used above are restricted to lie in a fixed dyadic grid $\mathcal{D}$, provided that we require uniform control over all grids $\mathcal{D}$. \end{remark}

-Now we can state our second main theorem, which again, in the case of measures without common point masses, extends the results in \cite{LaSaShUr3} ,\cite{Lac} and \cite{Hyt} to $\frac{4}{3}<p<4$ by replacing $2$ with $p$, but using only a local quadratic testing characteristic, at the expense of introducing additional quadratic Muckenhoupt and weak boundedness characteristics.
-The case of doubling measures was again obtained in \cite {SaWi}, even for\ general Calder\'{o}n-Zygmund operators and $1<p<\infty $, and with the \textbf{scalar} local testing condition (\ref{scalar cube testing}) in place of quadratic local testing, and the case $p=2$ is in \cite {AlSaUr}.
-As already mentioned, it was shown in \cite{AlLuSaUr 2} that one cannot replace all quadratic conditions with their scalar analogues for any $ p\neq 2$.
+Now we can state our second main theorem, which again, in the case of measures without common point masses, extends the results in \cite{LaSaShUr3} ,\cite{Lac} and \cite{Hyt} to $\frac{4}{3}<p<4$ by replacing $2$ with $p$, but using only a local quadratic testing characteristic, at the expense of introducing additional quadratic Muckenhoupt and weak boundedness characteristics - of course the extended energy characteristics are included in the characterizing conditions.
+The case of doubling measures was again obtained in \cite{SaWi}, even for\ general Calder\'{o}n-Zygmund operators and $1<p<\infty $, and with the \textbf{scalar} local testing condition (\ref {scalar cube testing}) in place of quadratic local testing, and the case $ p=2 $ is in \cite{AlSaUr}.
+As already mentioned, it was shown in \cite {AlLuSaUr 2} that one cannot replace all quadratic conditions with their scalar analogues for any $p\neq 2$.
 The case of \emph{dyadic shifts} was again resolved for general measures and all $1<p<\infty $ in \cite{Vuo}.

-The following theorem provides a slight improvement over the second conjecture of Hyt\"{o}nen and Vuorinen in the range $\frac{4}{3}<p<4$ when the measures share no point masses, in that the global Muckenhoupt characteristics are replaced by the smaller triple Muckenhoupt characteristics and scalar tailed Muckenhoupt characteristics.
+The following theorem provides a slight improvement over our variant (including extended energy conditions) of the second conjecture of Hyt\"{o} nen and Vuorinen in the range $\frac{4}{3}<p<4$ when the measures share no point masses, in that the global Muckenhoupt characteristics are replaced by the smaller triple Muckenhoupt characteristics and scalar tailed Muckenhoupt characteristics.